tobi-code/ManipulationLibrary/docs/index.rst

 Welcome to ManipulationLibrary's documentation!
 ===============================================
-A library to work with ESEC matrices.
+A module for Python 3 to produce and work with eSEC matrices.
 The eSEC analyser is used to analyse existing eSEC matrices and is capable of:

 * read a list of eSEC matrices